JishnuM/hugo-product-launch-kickstart/content/_index.md

 ***

-Interested to know more or have feedback or feature requests?
+Interested to know more?
+Have feedback or feature requests?
 Get in touch with us here:

 {{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}

 ***

 ## Why granular monitoring of features?

-* Poor quality model outputs are not diagnosed as system errors but have user experience and [revenue impact](https://www.washingtonpost.com/technology/2019/07/18/uber-glitch-charges-passengers-times-normal-price-resulting-crosstown-fares-thousands-dollars/)
+- Poor quality model outputs are not diagnosed as system errors but have user experience and [revenue impact](https://www.washingtonpost.com/technology/2019/07/18/uber-glitch-charges-passengers-times-normal-price-resulting-crosstown-fares-thousands-dollars/)

-* Poor model performance can be restricted to specific [slices](https://www.snorkel.org/blog/slicing) of inputs and outputs which are not apparent on global views
+- Poor model performance can be restricted to specific [slices](https://www.snorkel.org/blog/slicing) of inputs and outputs which are not apparent on global views

-* Shifts in user behavior in response to [external](https://www.technologyreview.com/2020/05/11/1001563/covid-pandemic-broken-ai-machine-learning-amazon-retail-fraud-humans-in-the-loop/) [events](https://fortune.com/2020/06/09/instacart-coronavirus-artificial-intelligence/) or internal product [changes](https://www.wired.com/2015/10/can-learn-epic-failure-google-flu-trends/) can affect model outcomes
+- Shifts in user behavior in response to [external](https://www.technologyreview.com/2020/05/11/1001563/covid-pandemic-broken-ai-machine-learning-amazon-retail-fraud-humans-in-the-loop/) [events](https://fortune.com/2020/06/09/instacart-coronavirus-artificial-intelligence/) or internal product [changes](https://www.wired.com/2015/10/can-learn-epic-failure-google-flu-trends/) can affect model outcomes

 ***

-## Stay in touch
+## Interested in email updates?

 Sign up here to get very occasional updates from us.
 Don't worry, we hate spam too.